open-sauced/docs/docs/contributing/triage-guide.md

 ### Adding Issue and PR Labels

-Depending on the issue or PR, there are several labels they can add for further classification, as follows:
+Depending on the issue or PR, there are several labels the triage team can add for further classification, as follows:

 - `needs triage`: This can be kept if the triager is unsure which next steps to take.
 - `awaiting more info`: If more information has been requested from the author, apply this label.